Japanese architecture has a history as rich and ancient as the country itself

-The Meiji Restoration, which saw the Emperor return to a central position in Japanese politics, began in 1868.
+The Meiji Restoration, which saw the Emperor return to a central position in Japanese politics, began in the late 19th century.
 Western architecture burst onto the scene as architects from the UK and Germany were brought over to assist in the building of large stone and brick structures, particularly in the area around Tokyo Station.
 As time passed, Western ideas and Japanese aesthetics combined, turning Japan into a world leader of modern architecture.

 Buildings by Japanese architects including Kengo Kuma and Kazuyo Sejima have received international praise for their functionality and remarkable attention to simple, natural forms.
 The 634-meter-tall Tokyo Skytree takes its shape from the pillars of a pagoda and the gentle curve of a samurai sword.

-The 21st Century Museum of Contemporary Art in Kanazawa is a gorgeous, round building made of smooth glass and appears as a decorative object set atop a grass field.
+The 21st Century Museum of Contemporary Art, Kanazawa is a stylish, circular building made of smooth glass and appears as a decorative object set atop a grass field.
 Architecture fans will want to have their cameras ready as the grounds offer incredible spaces to photograph.
-Naoshima Island , a tiny island in the Seto Inland Sea is renowned for its modern art museums and high-design buildings.
-The crowning jewel of the island would be the Benesse museums, designed by master architect, Tadao Ando.
+Naoshima Island, a tiny island in the Seto Inland Sea is renowned for its modern art museums and high-design buildings.
+The crowning jewel of the island would be the Benesse House museums, designed by master architect, Tadao Ando.
 Naoshima has countless museums and several outdoor installations that look out over the inland sea.